IE-482-582/Final-Project---Maze-Runners/README.md

 cd ~/catkin_ws/src/rbx1/rbx1_speech/nodes/
 rosrun rbx1_speech voice_nav.py
 ```
+*NOTE -  To add vocabulary, edit the .txt file and upload it on the (4) link given in the reference.
+This will create the .lm, .dic.
+Copy those to **catkin_ws/src/rbx1/rbx1_speech/config/** and save it.

 - Open a Gazebo to check whether your robots are implementing the voice commands are not.
 For that open a 3rd terminal window.

 ```